sofiemartins/HiRep/Doc/user_guide/input_file.md

 using NP\_T*NP\_X*NP\_Y*NP\_Z=16 processes.

-HiRep also allows decomposition into unevenly sized local lattices, meaning not all processes have the same size of the local lattice.
+HiRep also allows decomposition into unevenly sized local lattices, meaning not all processes have the same local lattice size.
 For example, the following decomposition is allowed

 ```
 GLB_T = 10